Divyanshi2408/VSBOX/README.md

 #Student Management System

-This is a student management system built using * Django 4.0 * , * Amazon web services * and * Bootstarp5 *.
+This is a student management system built using * Django 4.0 * and * Bootstarp5 *.

 ## Prerequisites(Install):